aws/aws-dotnet-deploy/site/content/docs/getting-started/setup-creds.md

 #### Overview

 AWS.Deploy.Tools, internally uses a variety of different tools and services to host your .NET application on AWS.
-To run it against your AWS account, you must have a credential profile that is set up with at least an access key ID and a secret access key for an AWS Identity and Access Management (IAM) user.
+To run the AWS Deploy Tool, you must configure a credential profile that provides access to the AWS account you wish to deploy to.
 Your credentials must have permissions for certain services, depending on the tasks that you're trying to perform.

 #### Recommended policies